 If you do not measure the results of your marketing campaigns, then you might as well be throwing money out of the front door of your business.
 You would probably have more success if you started handing out dollar bills to passersby.

-Just because direct mail is not online does not mean that you cannot measure results, many direct mail providers have developed tools to measure delivery times and as mentioned adding a QR code as part of your call to action will help to increase your ability to track the effectiveness of your campaign.
+Just because direct mail does not online does not mean that you cannot measure results, many direct mail providers have developed tools to measure delivery times and as mentioned generating dynamic QR code as part of your call to action will help to increase your ability to track the effectiveness of your campaign.
 While not everyone will buy from your business just because they received something in the mail, you do want to know why they reacted and how you continue the conversation.

 Small businesses often overlook direct mail, but the USPS is one of the best ways to get your message out to current and future customers.
 If you have not thought about using direct mail to grow your business, then you should.
 Doing so will help you reach your customers, stand out from the crowd, go beyond gimmicks, and, importantly, measure results.